-A small subset of these AGN show variability on timescales of less than a day, caused by interstellar scintillation; the intra-day variable (IDV) sources (Kedziora-matter.
-Very little new data on the phenomenon has Chudczer et al. 1997).
-IDVs are of astrophysical interest because the small angular sizes ($< 50 \,\mu as$) that they must possess in order to exhibit interstellar scintillation require them to have brightness temperatures near or, in many cases, several orders of magnitude in excess of the 1012 K inverse Compton limit for incoherent synchrotron radiation.
+A small subset of these AGN show variability on timescales of less than a day, caused by interstellar scintillation; the intra-day variable (IDV) sources (Kedziora-Chudczer et al. 1997).
+IDVs are of astrophysical interest because the small angular sizes (<50 μ as) that they must possess in order to exhibit interstellar scintillation require them to have brightness temperatures near or, in many cases, several orders of magnitude in excess of the 10^{12} K inverse Compton limit for incoherent synchrotron radiation.
 The IDV phenomenon is observed to be highly intermittent in most sources.
 What fraction of IDVs are intermittent, and what is the duty cycle of their IDV?
 Is IDV intermittency source- or ISM-related?
 The brightening and fading of IDV in intermittent sources, which ASKAP could automatically measure in hundreds of thousands of objects, would then address the physics that causes the bright emission in the first place.
-IDVs may also provide the first direct detection of the ionized baryons in the IGM at $1 \lesssim z \lesssim 6$ through angular broadening induced by turbulence in the IGM.
-Hints of this are already present in the MASIV data (Lovell et al. 2007), where reduced variability is seen for sources with $z \gtrsim 2$.
+IDVs may also provide the first direct detection of the ionised baryons in the IGM at $1 \le z \le 6$ through angular broadening induced by turbulence in the IGM.
+Hints of this are already present in the MASIV data (Lovell et al. 2007), where reduced variability is seen for sources with $z \ge 2$.